This information is provided free of charge by the Department of Industrial Relations

 (5) Issue a Notice of Intention to Grant the petition and an order requiring the submission of additional documents or information.

-(f) The claims administrator's liability to pay for medical treatment by the primary treating physician shall continue until an order of the Administrative Director issues granting the petition.
+(f) The physician may continue to serve as primary treating physician until an order of the Administrative Director issues granting the petition.

 1. Repealer and new section filed 11-9-77; effective thirtieth day thereafter (Register 77, No. 46).